Sofiaa05/OBSIDIAN-NOTES/CollegeShit/3rd SEM/EM.md

 ---
 #### Question 4:
 - Explain the importance of table manners in social and professional settings.
 Discuss common table manners and dining etiquette, including proper use of utensils, posture, and conversation etiquette.
 Provide examples to illustrate how adhering to table manners enhances interpersonal relationships and reflects professionalism.
-Finally, offer tips for navigating challenging dining situations with grace and confidence. remember easy language to learn, understand and remember in exam.
+Finally, offer tips for navigating challenging dining situations with grace and confidence.

 ##### Importance of Table Manners